Killing complexity

 MyAviva concept

 Based on Aviva's promise to 'kill complexity' in all aspects of its business, I developed the following idea in my own time.
-I focused on the following three criteria (issues that many members voiced) to provide a single source of ‘psychological insurance’ that involved combining and simplifying typical digital tasks into the MyAviva app.
+As a logical extension to Aviva’s core business promise and, with the advent of new technologies, I wanted to explore how one could provide a single source of ‘psychological insurance’ that involved combining and simplifying typical everyday digital tasks into a single point of use, whereby MyAviva app would become a frequently visited easy-to-use, integrated service.

 Splashscreen variants